pyralog/pyralog/blog/2-obelisk-sequencer.md

 - 📦 **Minimal storage** (~4KB for billions of IDs)
 - 🎯 **Simple** (~50 lines of code)

-This primitive enables DLog's Pharaoh Network to achieve **28 billion operations per second** without central bottlenecks.
+This primitive enables Pyralog's Pharaoh Network to achieve **28 billion operations per second** without central bottlenecks.

 In the next post, we'll show how combining Obelisk Sequencers with Scarab IDs eliminates ALL coordinators in distributed systems.